apify/crawlee/.github/ISSUE_TEMPLATE/question.md

----
-name: Question
-about: When you need help with something.
-title: ''
-labels: question
-assignees: ''

----

 Please submit new issues for new feature requests and bug reports only.
 For questions please join Apify Discord.
 You could get help from Apify team memebers and the community there.